Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

   - Zone id
 - Parameter 3: Proximity of the beacon at point of check-in
 - Parameter 4: Date of check-in; this is provided as a UNIX timestamp
+- Parameter 5: Beacon is awaiting check-out (Boolean)

-These strings can be accessed using an enum as demonstrated in the bdFunctions.js Javascript wrapper that is bundles with the Bluedot plug-in.
+These strings can be accessed using an enum as demonstrated in the bdFunctions.js Javascript wrapper that is bundled with the Bluedot plug-in.

     const zoneInfoEnum =
     {